Have you ever considered using a buddy pass?

 Have you ever priced a last minute trip to Europe?
 It’s several thousand dollars.
 Isn’t paying around $500 instead of $5,000 worth standing by?
 However, if you have exact dates you need to stick to, or you are planning your trip months in advance, you are better off buying a ticket because there is always a chance when you fly standby that you won’t get on the flight you want to be on.

 4. You don’t have to abide by the same rules as everyone else when it comes to luggage

 Yes, yes you do.
 While we do sometimes get perks like not getting charged for an extra bag, or maybe not having to pay for heavy bags, we still have to follow all the rules just like everyone else.
 A friend of mine told me that one of his family members asked if they could take a piece of checked luggage as a carry-on.
 Um no. You cannot.
 We are still under all the rules and regulations of TSA and we can’t carry anything in our bags that isn’t allowed.

 No it is not.
-I have flown standby for the past 10 years and I have only gotten stuck twice.
-And by stuck I mean I couldn’t get on the flight I wanted to get on and I had to get a hotel for the evening then fly out the next day.
+I have flown standby for the past 11 years and I can count on one hand the times I wasn’t able to get on the flight I wanted.
 Flying standby is pretty easy once you understand how to work the system.
 Trust me, I am not a morning person and I hardly want to fly in the early hours of the morning, but I am almost always on the earliest flight because that is usually the best for me to get on the plane.